El-Suri/extract_ldsc_genetic_correlation_table/README.md

 ### What does it do?
-Creates a CSV table from the table in the [LD Score Regression](https://github.com/bulik/ldsc) log output file.
+Creates a CSV table from the table in the [LD Score Regression](https://github.com/bulik/ldsc) geenetic correlation log output file.

 ### How do I do it?
 To run at the command line type: